mqnc/skincollada/README.md

 # SkinCollada
-apply materials to dae files so they can be used with three.js
+Apply materials to Collada files so they can be used with three.js.

 ## Usage
 Create all your meshes in Blender, assign names to them (in the mesh browser) and export them as a Collada (.dae) file.
 Then create a json file specifying the material for each mesh: